 Drinking dry wine causes your blood sugar to drop.
 This is because your body focuses on metabolizing the alcohol calories first before food calories.
 Your brain responds by saying,

 “Uh oh, we need more blood sugar.
 Go eat something!”

 No one has ever drunkenly craved a salad—and there’s a reason.
 A study conducted by Purdue University found that moderate consumption of alcohol enhances the taste of salt and fat, which is why bacon and scrambled eggs the next morning are so satisfying.

 Alcohol tricks your “primitive” brain”

-Alcohol effects the part of your brain that causes you to feel hungry, aroused, and flushed at the same time.
-These activities are controlled in your hypothalamus (high-po-thall-lam-us) which is an early evolutionary part of the human brain located right above the brain stem.
+Alcohol affects the part of your brain that causes you to feel hungry, aroused, and flushed at the same time.
+These reactions occur in your hypothalamus (high-po-thall-lam-us), which is an early evolutionary part of the human brain located right above the brain stem.

 How to stay healthy and drink wine

 Have some quality protein before you drink.
 Long sustaining energy calories will help curb your craving while you drink.

 Unfortunately, a bottle of wine is not a single serving.
 It’s important to understand your limits.
 If you’re 140 pounds or under, you should stick to just one drink and only 2 if you’re over that weight.